elf4j/elf4j-slf4j/README.md

 # elf4j-slf4j

-An adapter to use [SLF4J](https://www.slf4j.org/) as service provider and logging engine for the [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java) API
+An adapter to use [SLF4J](https://www.slf4j.org/) as service provider and runtime log engine for the [ELF4J](https://github.com/elf4j/elf4j) (Easy Logging Facade for Java) API

 ## User story